Amda Seyon I: Army

 The central army was divided into independent regiments, each with its own specialized name, such as Qeste-Nihb, Hareb Gonda, and Tekula.
 The independent regiments competed for the king's favor, who "raised" and "nourished" them from childhood.
 The regiments were led by an intimately loyal commander directly responsible to Amda Seyon.
 His own son, Saf-Asegid, commanded one of these divisions, as did Amda Seyon's brother-in-law.
 Moreover, the commander of Qeste-Nihb, Simishehal, along with his colleague Inze-Aygeb, were described as the "most beloved" officers of the Emperor, who was distressed when he learned of their injury at the Battle of Hagera.
 The specialized regiments tied their fortune to that of the Emperor and were most likely taken from the best soldiers from around the country.
-Amda Seyon used them whenever quick action had to be taken, and their regiment commanders would often serve the role of governor in times of crises in certain provinces, as did Digna, the right-wing commander of the cavalry regiment Korem (named after the region/town of the same name) in 1332 then part of Angot, in Bete Amhara.
+Amda Seyon used them whenever quick action had to be taken, and their regiment commanders would often serve the role of governor in times of crises in certain provinces, as did Digna, the right-wing commander of the cavalry regiment Korem (named after the region/town of the same name) in 1332 then part of Tigray.
 His central army further consisted of regional regiments similar to those of his local militias.
 They were drawn mainly from newly conquered provinces and shared a cultural and linguistic heritage.
 Most soldiers were probably prisoners taken in the conquests, though some were undoubtedly kept as servants to the royal court, while others were exported to slave markets or given to private citizens.
 Those who were to serve the Emperor were given military training, probably under a commander from the same region and loyal to the Emperor.
 Most of these groups were broken down into smaller sections due to their size; for instance, in Amda Seyon's 1332 (or 1329) campaigns, a division of Damot fought the Beta Israel in the north, while another went to fight in the campaigns in the south against the Sultanate of Ifat.